IMPORTANT NOTICE: COVID-19 Response

 Mugga-Mugga Cottage

-With the opening of Canberra as the new Federal Capital, the Curley family moved into Mugga Mugga Cottage in 1913.
-The intact domestic collection reflects the life of the Curley family over 70 years.
+The Curley family moved into Mugga Mugga Cottage in 1913, with the opening of Canberra as the new Federal Capital, and the intact domestic collection reflects the life of the family over 70 years.